For the entire bulletin with pictures, please click the following link: Bulletin for Sunday February 04, 2018

 End Legalized Abortion: Abortions take place daily at Stamford’s Planned Parenthood, 35 Sixth Street.
 Help us stop this by joining parishioners in front of the facility on Wednesday or Friday mornings, 8am-10:30am, or even just for 30 minutes.
 We pray and silently bear witness to the sanctity of human life.
 Our presence has even helped convince expectant mothers to spare their children.
 To join us, or for specialized training as a Sidewalk Counselor, call Noelle at 857-345-0808.

 Volunteers: FUTURE 5 is a non-profit organization to help motivated low income high school students in Stamford to improve themselves and their future.
 We need volunteers to do one-on-one student work, such as college coaches, job prep coaches, and teachers.
 We also need tutors.
-For more information or to volunteer and/or tutor, please contact Fanny Moran: email@example.com
+We currently have a new student who needs a tutor in Japanese.
+For more information or to volunteer and/or tutor, please contact Fanny Moran: firstname.lastname@example.org